Does everyone with psoriasis develop psoriatic arthritis rash?

-Psoriatic arthritis (PsA) is a form of arthritis that affects an estimated 30 percent of people with psoriasis.
+Psoriatic arthritis (PsA) is a form of arthritis that affects an 30 percent of people with psoriasis, estimates the Arthritis Foundation.
 PsA is a chronic autoimmune disease that can, over time, lead to joint inflammation, stiffness, and pain.

-About 85 percent of people who have PsA will experience skin symptoms long before their joints are affected.
-One of the most common symptoms of PsA is a rash — thick red skin covered with flaky white patches.
+About 85 percent of people who have PsA will experience skin symptoms long before their joints are affected, reports the National Psoriasis Foundation.
+One of the most common symptoms of PsA is a rash: thick red skin covered with flaky white patches.

 If you develop symptoms of PsA, it’s important that you seek treatment as soon as possible.
 This can reduce your risk for joint damage associated with the condition.